vbauer/jackdaw/README.md

 It depends on the annotation location:

 * **annotation on field** - generate function only for one specified field.
-* **annotation on method without args** - generate function using methods with empty arguments and non-void return-value.
+* **annotation on method without args** - generate function using method with empty list of arguments and non-void return-value.
 * **annotation on class** - generate functions using 2 previous strategies (for all fields and simple methods).

 Original class: